Multimodal Motion Conditioned Diffusion Model for Skeleton-based Video Anomaly Detection: Introduction

 Video Anomaly Detection (VAD) is a crucial task in computer vision and security applications.
 It enables early detection of unusual or abnormal events in videos, such as accidents, illnesses, or people's behavior which may threaten public safety~\cite{sultani18}.
 However, several aspects make VAD a challenging task.
 Firstly, the definition of anomaly is highly subjective and varies depending on the context and application, making it difficult to define it universally.
 Secondly, anomalies are intrinsically rare.
 To account for data scarcity, models generally learn from regular samples only (also known as One Class Classification - OCC) or have to cope with the data imbalance.
 Thirdly, anomaly detection is intrinsically an openset problem, and modeling anomalies needs to account for diversity beyond the training set.

 An ``ideal" model for anomaly detection should consider that there are infinitely many anomalous and non-anomalous ways of performing an action.
-OCC state-of-the-art techniques \cite{flaborea23,luo21,markovitz20,morais19} learn a latent representation of normal\footnote{To avoid ambiguity, in this work, the term ``normal'' is the contrary of anomalous, not the synonym of ``Gaussian''.
+Current state-of-the-art OCC techniques \cite{flaborea23,luo21,markovitz20,morais19} fail to address this issue.
+Indeed, they focus on learning either a single reconstruction or prediction of the input, or deriving a latent representation of normal\footnote{To avoid ambiguity, in this work, the term ``normal'' is the contrary of anomalous, not the synonym of ``Gaussian''.
 Normal refers to ``normality'' (or ``normalcy'').
-Anomalous/abnormal refers to abnormality/anomaly.} actions, constraining them to a limited latent volume.
-This approach successfully accounts for the openset'ness of anomalies, i.e.,\ abnormal is anything mapped outside the normality region.
+Anomalous/abnormal refers to abnormality/anomaly.} actions, thereby constraining them to a limited latent volume.
+This last approach successfully accounts for the openset'ness of anomalies, i.e.,\ anything mapped outside the normality region is considered abnormal.
 However, forcing normality into constrained volumes may not work for diverse-but-still-normal behaviors, i.e.,\ OCC misclassifies as anomalous those not fitting in the volume.

 We propose Motion Conditioned Diffusion Anomaly Detection - hereafter \OUR\ - a novel generative model for VAD, which assumes that both normality and abnormality are multimodal\footnote{In this work, multimodal refers to distributions with multiple modes, not to mixing modalities (video, audio, text, etc.)}.
 Given a motion sequence, be it normal or anomalous, the sequence is split and the later (future) frames are corrupted to become random noise.
 Conditioned on the first (past) clean input frames, \OUR\ synthesizes multimodal reconstructions of the corrupted frames. \OUR\ discerns normality from anomaly by comparing the multimodal distributions.
 In the case of normality, the generated motions are diverse but pertinent, i.e.\ they are biased towards the true uncorrupted frames.
-In the case of abnormality, the synthesized motion is also diverse, but it lacks pertinence, as we discuss in Sec.~\ref{sec:discussion}.
+In the case of abnormality, the synthesized motion is also diverse, but it lacks pertinence, as shown in Fig. \ref{fig:teaser} and discussed in Sec.~\ref{sec:discussion}.

 \OUR\ is the first diffusion-based technique for video anomaly detection.
 We are inspired by Denoising Diffusion Probabilistic Models (DDPMs)~\cite{sohl-dickstein15,ho20}, state-of-the-art, among others, in image synthesis~\cite{ramesh21,ramesh22,rombach22}, motion synthesis~\cite{tevet22,chen22}, and 3D generation tasks~\cite{zhou21}.
 DDPMs are selected for their improved mode coverage~\cite{xiao22}, i.e.\ they generate diverse multimodal motions, which \OUR\ statistically aggregates (see the respective ablative study in Sec.~\ref{sec:discussion}).